-Figure 1.
-Problems associated with conventional online intercultural exchanges
+Figure 2.
+Problems associated with conventional online intercultural exchanges (conceptualized and designed by author).

 These combined problems present a challenge in the effective use of Internet-mediated tools for developing intercultural communicative competence.
 The modern multimedia-rich Internet offers enough terabytes of knowledge on any of the world's cultures and languages to render the whole idea of online intercultural exchanges more burdensome to some learners, unless there is a framework that could help online exchanges pro-actively develop intercultural communicative competence.
 Addressing this question brings us to intra-cultural communication and learning, or to be exact, their paucity in the design of most contemporary online intercultural exchange projects.